yanhui09/MAC2023/exercises/03_wgs.md

 ### Installation with `mamba`

-It's recommended to install the software with `mamba` in a **independent** conda environment.
+It's recommended to install the software with `mamba` in an **independent** `conda` environment.

-Assuming you have installed `mamba` in your system, you can create a new conda environment with `mamba` and install the software with the following commands:
+Assuming you have installed `mamba` in your system, you can create a new `conda` environment with `mamba` and install the software with the following commands:

 Go to the downloaded data directory. *Make sure you know where you are in the terminal.*